apache/datafusion/tokomak/README.md

 # Tokomak Optimizer

 Experimental equality graph based optimizer.
 Uses [egg](https://github.com/egraphs-good/egg).
+## Todo list
+1. Add round trip test for expressions and plans.
+2. Ensure that invariants, such as expression naming, are preserved by the optimizer.
+3. Add support for UserDefinedLogicalPlans.
+4. Add support for plans containing Values.
+5. Experiment with adding PhysicalPlan egg based optimizer.

 ## Potentially interesting things
 1. Sketch based equality saturation.
 Useful for when long rewrite chains are required.
 May not be applicable to this use case: https://arxiv.org/pdf/2111.13040.pdf.